 - Pregnant people

 Respiratory symptoms such as dry cough, sore throat, and difficulty breathing are common to both wildfire smoke exposure and COVID-19.
-Use Oregon's online self assessment or contact your doctor if you are experiencing symptoms.
+Contact your doctor if you are experiencing symptoms.

 Protect your health during a smoke event: